HAWONNA/Digital_Option_Pricing/README.md

 1. The analytical Black-Scholes formula
 2. Monte Carlo simulation

-The simulation visualizes how the Monte Carlo price estimate converges to the theoretical Black-Scholes price as the number of simulated paths increases, providing insights into the convergence properties, error behavior, and computational complexity of the Monte Carlo method.
+The simulation visualizes how the Monte Carlo price estimate converges to the theoretical Black-Scholes price as the number of simulated paths increases, providing insights into the convergence properties and error behavior of the Monte Carlo method.

 ## Mathematical Background